ameliabedelia/fi_fsu/content/join/_index.md

 ***

 We always welcome motivated bachelor and masters students for their thesis project.
 Both lab-based and computational projects are available and can be matched to your interest and background.
-If you are interested in doing your thesis project in the group, please send an email to **amelia.barber@uni-jena.de** with a short paragraph describing your specific interest in the group.
+If you are interested in doing your thesis project in the group, please send an email to **abarber@fz= ** with a short paragraph describing your specific interest in the group.

 If you are a prospective PhD student or postdoc interested in applying for a fellowship or with independent funding, please get in touch with your CV and a description of your interest in the group (or potential project ideas!).